Syncronize Revit to Blender. Seamlessly.

 BlenderSync brings it into Blender

-Geometry, material assignments, visibility states, and the section box all come across.
-What you see in Revit is what arrives in Blender — not a raw export, a matched view.
+Geometry, material assignments, visibility states, and your section box all come through into Blender.
+What you see in Revit is what you get in Blender - not a raw export, but a matched view.

 Build your scene on top of live geometry

-Override materials, swap Revit families for Blender objects, scatter furniture and planting, position the camera, set up lighting.
-Your work sits on top of the synced data, separate from it.
+Override materials, swap Revit families for Blender objects, scatter furniture and planting, position the camera, and set up lighting.
+Your work sits on top of the synced data, separate from it and non-destructive by default.

 The model changes - sync again

-When an update comes in from Revit, BlenderSync applies it to the geometry underneath.
+When the Revit model updates, BlenderSync applies those changes to the base geometry.
 Your overrides, replacements, and custom objects stay exactly where you left them.

 Getting started is the easy part.
-BlenderSync makes sure the second, third, and tenth model update don't cost you your progress.
+BlenderSync makes sure the second, third, and tenth model update do not cost you your progress.

 What you see is what you get.